BU-NU-CLOUD-F19/Develop_a_containerized_plugin_for_medical_image_analysis_on_Power9/README.md

 tbc

 # Vision and Goals
-We will be creating a plugin for ChRIS that enables end-users to do their image processing using FreeSurfer on Power9 computers in the MOC.
+We will be creating a plugin for ChRIS that enables end-users to do their image processing using FreeSurfer on Power9 computers in the Mass Open Cloud.

 High level goals include:
 * A container with FreeSurfer compiled for the PowerPC architecture